 What started as just a fun passion project, has turned into a full scale kitchen garden for Southeast Asian produce that can be hard to find around us.

-In years past we’ve grown Rau Ram (Vietnamese coriander), Kinh Gioi (Vietnamese balm), Kemangi (lemon basil), Bai Horapha (Thai sweet basil), Bai Kaprow (Thai holy basil), Tia To (Vietnamese perilla), Tuapu (winged beans), Tua Fas Yao (yardlong beans), Bi Dao (fuzzy squash), Bitter Melons, Celtic, a variety of Thai Chilies (Prik Chee Fah, Prik Jinda, Prik Pon Luang), Lemongrass, and Makeua Yao (Thai long green eggplant) among others.
+In years past we’ve grown Rau Ram (Vietnamese coriander), Kinh Gioi (Vietnamese balm), Kemangi (lemon basil), Bai Horapha (Thai sweet basil), Bai Kaprow (Thai holy basil), Tia To (Vietnamese perilla), Tuapu (winged beans), Tua Fak Yao (yardlong beans), Bi Dao (fuzzy squash), Bitter Melons, Celtuce, a variety of Thai Chilies (Prik Chee Fah, Prik Jinda, Prik Leung), Lemongrass, and Makeua Yao (Thai long green eggplant) among others.